Basal05/sistine/README.md

 ## Basic Principle

 The basic principle behind Sistine is simple.
-Surfaces viewed from an angle tend to look shiny, and you can tell if a finger is touching the surface by checking if it’s touching its own reflection.
+Surfaces viewed from an angle tend to look shiny, and you can tell if a finger is touching the surface by checking if it’s touching its own reflection.This is Simply amazing.

 ![Hover versus touch](https://www.anishathalye.com/media/2018/04/03/explanation.png)